 What does all this analysis— of structures, asset allocations, and fee levels— add up to?
 What does it mean for the responding institutions that helped to create this body of data?

 First, and most important, it means that we believe we are finally on the right track to asking the proper questions about fees.
 While there are certainly differences between Commonfund’s estimates and the reported numbers, respondents on the whole have given us a picture of their cost components and levels that is relatively realistic and within recognizable ranges.
 If we average, for example, the reported management fees and fund and operating expenses for the two largest cohorts we obtain a total management fee of 94 basis points, reasonably within range of an average of Commonfund’s estimates, which is 113 basis points.
 The other fee categories, as we have discussed, are harder to pin down and depend on the extent and nature of the services provided as well as on the size of the investment pool.
 Nevertheless, it is not difficult to arrive at the conclusion, as we have stated elsewhere, that a well-diversified endowment will likely be incurring total costs of between 100 to175 basis points.
 This number would include an estimated average 40 basis points for incentive fees which will, of course, vary with the nature of the portfolio and the success of the managers.
-Significantly, this range of total expenses fits nicely around the three-year average expense ratios reported in Figure 5.12 in the full NCSE Study which is available upon request by clicking here.
+Significantly, this range of total expenses fits nicely around the three-year average expense ratios reported in Figure 5.12 in the full NCSE Study.

 So— are we done?
 Not necessarily.
 It is important to realize that these figures are aggregates which obscure a host of individual differences among institutions and portfolios.
 It would be incorrect to use the data presented here as a benchmark of what any particular institution “ought” to be incurring in the way of investment costs.
 But we offer this analysis as an important beginning, and extend our gratitude to the individuals at the responding institutions who helped us to bring this somewhat murky topic, finally, into the light.

 This viewpoint appeared in the 2016 NACUBO-Commonfund Study of Endowments published March 2017.
-Click here to request a copy of the full NCSE report or fill in your details below.